Minotaur IV: STP-S26

-The primary objective of the STP-S26 launch was to deploy STPSAT-2 (USA-287), whilst demonstrating the ability of the Minotaur IV to carry additional payloads, by deploying FASTSAT, FASTRAC, RAX, O/OREOS and FalconSat-5.
-A Hydrazine Auxiliary Propulsion System upper stage was flown aboard the Minotaur to demonstrate its ability to deploy payloads to multiple orbits, however only mass simulators were deployed after the HAPS burn.
+The primary objective of the STP-S26 launch was to deploy STPSAT-2 (USA-287) while also demonstrating the ability of the Minotaur IV to carry additional payloads by deploying FASTSAT, FASTRAC, RAX, O/OREOS, and FalconSat-5.
+A Hydrazine Auxiliary Propulsion System (HAPS) upper stage was flown aboard the Minotaur to demonstrate its ability to deploy payloads to multiple orbits; however, only mass simulators were deployed after the HAPS burn.

 The launch marked the first flight of an STP-SIV (Standard Interface Vehicle) satellite, the first use of the Multi Mission Satellite Operations Center Ground System Architecture (MMSOC GSA), the first flight of the Minotaur IV's Multi-payload Adapter (MPA), the first use of a HAPS to obtain multiple orbits on a Minotaur IV flight, the first Minotaur launch from Kodiak Launch Complex (KLC), and the first deployment of CubeSats from a Minotaur IV via Poly-PicoSatellite Orbital Deployers (P-Pods).